David Ben-Gurion: Childhood and education

-In 1904 Ben-Gurion moved to Warsaw where he hoped to enrol in the Warsaw Mechanical-Technical School founded by Hipolit Wawelberg.
+In 1904 Ben-Gurion moved to Warsaw, where he hoped to enroll in the Warsaw Mechanical-Technical School founded by Hipolit Wawelberg.
 He did not have sufficient qualifications to matriculate and took work teaching Hebrew in a Warsaw heder.
 Inspired by Tolstoy he had become a vegetarian.
 He became involved in Zionist politics and in October 1905 he joined the clandestine Social-Democratic Jewish Workers' PartyPoalei Zion.
 Two months later he was the delegate from Płońsk at a local conference.
 While in Warsaw the Russian Revolution of 1905 broke out and he was in the city during the clampdown that followed; he was arrested twice, the second time he was held for two weeks and only released with the help of his father.
 In December 1905 he returned to Płońsk as a full-time Poalei Zion operative.
 There he worked to oppose the anti-Zionist Bund who were trying to establish a base.
 He also organised a strike over working conditions amongst garment workers.
 He was known to use intimidatory tactics, such as extorting money from wealthy Jews at gunpoint to raise funds for Jewish workers.

 Ben-Gurion discussed his hometown in his memoirs, saying:

 For many of us, anti-Semitic feeling had little to do with our dedication [to Zionism].
 I personally never suffered anti-Semitic persecution.
 Płońsk was remarkably free of it ...
 Nevertheless, and I think this very significant, it was Płońsk that sent the highest proportion of Jews to Eretz Israel from any town in Poland of comparable size.
 We emigrated not for negative reasons of escape but for the positive purpose of rebuilding a homeland ...
 Life in Płońsk was peaceful enough.
 There were three main communities: Russians, Jews and Poles. ...
 The number of Jews and Poles in the city were roughly equal, about five thousand each.
 The Jews, however, formed a compact, centralized group occupying the innermost districts whilst the Poles were more scattered, living in outlying areas and shading off into the peasantry.
 Consequently, when a gang of Jewish boys met a Polish gang the latter would almost inevitably represent a single suburb and thus be poorer in fighting potential than the Jews who even if their numbers were initially fewer could quickly call on reinforcements from the entire quarter.
 Far from being afraid of them, they were rather afraid of us.
 In general, however, relations were amicable, though distant.

 In autumn of 1906 he left Poland to go to Palestine.
 He travelled with his sweetheart, Rachel Nelkin, and her mother, as well as Shlomo Zemach, his comrade from Ezra.
 His voyage was funded by his father.